How to self-recover assets?

 BCH/BSV uses the same address as BTC Legacy, the generation path conforms to BIP44, and the coinType is 0 instead of 145 or 236.

-ETH/ETC uses the same address, the address generation path conforms to BIP44, and the coinType is 60.
+ETH/ETC/BSC/VET uses the same address, the address generation path conforms to BIP44 for ETH, and the coinType is 60.
+ETH supports multiple addresses.
+For example, the address generation path with index 6 is: m/44'/60'/0'/6.

 6. Recovery of USDT (ERC20) and other ERC20 assets

-The mainstream Ethereum wallet supports ERC20 tokens, and restores the corresponding ETH address, which can restore the corresponding ERC20 assets.
+The mainstream Ethereum wallet supports ERC20 tokens.
+Restore the corresponding ETH address (by importing mnemonic phrase or private key), can also restore the corresponding ERC20 assets.

 7. Recovery of USDT (Omni) assets

-Ownbit supports USDT (Omni) addresses start with 1 and 3, corresponding to BTC's Legacy address and SegWit compatible address (BIP44 and BIP49 respectively), imported into Bitcoin wallet supporting USDT (Omni), and restored corresponding With the BTC address, the corresponding USDT asset can be recovered.
+Ownbit supports USDT (Omni) addresses start with 1 and 3, corresponding to BTC's Legacy address and SegWit compatible address (BIP44 and BIP49 respectively).
+Import it (mnemonic phrase or private key) into a Bitcoin wallet that supports USDT (Omni), and restore the corresponding BTC address to restore the corresponding USDT asset.

-By exporting the XMR private key (wallet management -> export private key), you get the XMR View key and Spend key, which can be imported into any mainstream XMR wallet (example: The official wallet or Cake Wallet for XMR) to easily recover XMR assets.
+By exporting the XMR private key (Wallet management -> Export Private Key), you get the XMR View key and Spend key (along with your XMR address), which then can be imported into any mainstream XMR wallet (example: The official wallet from getmonero.org or Cake Wallet for XMR from cakewallet.com) can recover XMR assets.

-ADA does not support private key export for the time being.
-ADA assets can be recovered through mnemonic words in other wallets that support ADA (eg Yoroi wallet, adalite.io).
+ADA does not support private key export.
+ADA assets can be recovered through mnemonic words in other wallets that support ADA (eg Yoroi wallet, adalite.io, Trust Wallet).

 Note: The above mentioned wallet only supports English mnemonic words.
 If you use Chinese (or other non-English) mnemonic words, you need to program recovery by yourself (generate Entropy through mnemonic words, the remaining logic is the same as recovery ADA assets by English mnemonic).